spilman6/courses/pages/computer-programming-cpp/assignments/rectangle-area.md

 2. `GetWidthFromUser` - This function should prompt the user to enter the width of the rectangle and return the value entered.

-3. `CalculateArea` - This function should take the length and width of the rectangle.
+3. `CalculateArea` - This function should take the length and width of the rectangle as parameters and return the calculated area.

 4. `DisplayArea` - This function should display the area of the rectangle.